 Using admission suPAR levels for COVID-19 patients, physicians may identify low-risk patients for early discharge to reduce the pressure on COVID-19 hospitals, i.e., at Emergency Departments and in intensive care units 1, 2.
 Furthermore, physicians may identify high-risk patients for early treatment.

-suPAR-guided triaging improves patient outcomes in COVID-19
+suPAR-guided triaging and treatment improves patient outcomes in COVID-19

 suPAR, a marker of immune activation, is known for its excellent prognostic value and can predict disease severity, readmission, and mortality in patients admitted to the emergency department.